Last updated on October 17, 2024

 Interaction

 The main strategy is to be proactive and deploy your threats turn after turn.
-There are a few ways to interact with opponents though, like white spot removal in Path to Exile and Swords to Plowshares, blue EDH staple Cyclonic Rift, and some countermagic.
-You can sometimes sweep the board when it’s most advantageous.
+There are a few ways to interact with opponents though, like white spot removal in Path to Exile and Swords to Plowshares, and counters like Dovin's Veto.

-There are three cards to note here that fit the game plan.
+There are two cards to note here that fit the game plan.

 Teyo, the Shieldmage

-Teyo, the Shieldmage gives you hexproof and creates 0/3 creatures.
+Teyo, the Shieldmage gives you hexproof (which protects against many edict effects) and creates 0/3 defenders.

 Huatli, the Sun's Heart